Amazon Marketplace

 Lightning Deals (LD) are time-limited flash sales with deeply discounted prices prominently featured on the Gold Box page.
 They create immediate demand and high sales volume.
 Sellers can apply for LDs to quickly clear inventory or launch new products.

-Open term pageLFO
+Open glossary pageLFO

 Lost Featured Offer